 Full teams should call 631-262-0543 for more specific details before filling out the online registration form on this website.

-All Players must have signed in for 50% of regular season games played in order to be eligible for playoff games.
-Signing in on the scoresheet is the only way we can accurately track player attendance at games.
+All Players must have printed and signed in their names at 50% of regular season games, minus one game in order to be eligible for playoff games.
+Printing and signing in on the scoresheet is the only way we can accurately track player attendance at games.
 While we instruct our scorekeepers to help make sure that every player has signed in during a game, the final responsibility of signing in lies with the player, not the scorekeeper.

 Remember: Even if you show up and play, if you didn't sign in, you will not be credited with being at the game.